The Beginner’s Guide to Online Donations

 In the third section, were going to be looking at how to make your website quickly visible to Google.

 Let’s say that you work for a nonprofit that has a mission to empower homeless people in downtown Los Angeles.
 When someone searches on Google with this: ‘how do I donate to a nonprofit that works with homeless people in Los Angeles?’ – we want to make sure that Google finds your website.
 This is called Search Engine Optimization (SEO).

 There are a couple of different levels of complexity to SEO.

 Simple SEO.
 We’re going to show you a few powerful tricks that you can do in 15 minutes as you are posting a new page to your website.
 Nothing too technical!

-In future chapters of this book on landing pages and on Google AdWords, will be looking at slightly more complex SEO techniques—but by then you’ll be an old hand.
+In future chapters of this book on landing pages, will be looking at slightly more complex SEO techniques—but by then you’ll be an old hand.